Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   revertentityexpl - toggles the revert-on-explosion (caused by entity explosions) in the wilderness setting for that world.
 -   revertblockexpl - toggles the revert-on-explosion (caused by block explosions) in the wilderness setting for that world.
 -   plotcleardelete - toggles the ability of players to use `/plot clear` in plots they own.
+-   unclaimblockdelete {on|off} - Turns on/off the delete-blocks-on-unclaim feature in the world.
 -   warallowed - toggles whether event war is allowed in the world.

 ------------------------------------------------------------------------